vinisalazar/BioProv/paper/paper.md

 ```

 The `bioprov --show_db` and `bioprov --list` commands, for example, can be used to show the location of BioProv's
 database and list all projects it contains.
-The `workflows` are preset pipelines that can be run directly from the CLI.
+The `workflows` are preset sequences of programs that can be run directly from the CLI.
 They are implemented with BioProv's `Workflow` class and handle the creation of the BioProv project while
 running the desired workflow.
 Users can write their own workflow and the command-line parser will be automatically generated
 based on the parameters set by the user.
 For more information, please refer to BioProv's